 [Child's Name]

-For successfully mastering the [specific skill, e.g., cartwheel / pull-up / backward roll]!
-You practiced again and again, and even when it was frustrating, you never gave up.
-Your persistence, courage, and determination are an inspiration to everyone who watched you try.
-That moment when you finally did it was absolutely incredible.
-You earned every bit of this award!
+For mastering the [specific skill, e.g., cartwheel / pull-up / backward roll]!
+You practiced again and again, and even when it was frustrating, you did not give up.
+That moment when you finally did it was incredible.
+You earned every bit of this.

 [Date] | So proud of you, [Parent Names]